 - Now, the cookies freeze really well.
 Therefore, you can make bigger batch for a longer period of time.
 Whenever necessary, take a few out and heat them up in oven (for crispy cookies) or in microwave oven (for soft result).

-- Another tip: you might need to add more or less xylitol depending on how sweet your squash is and how big your sweet tooth is.
+- Another tip: you might need to add more or less of the sweetener depending on how sweet your squash is and how big your sweet tooth is.

 Disclaimer: the recipe contains links to products that I recommend and that meet my requirements.